Reze909/learngit/readme.txt

-git is a free software
+zxc if free software distrubcxzted under the GPL s a